CharleneMcKeown/learning-day/README.md

 1. Find the file you just created in the file explorer to the left.
 It will be in **static-blog/content/posts**.
     <img src="./images/first-post.PNG" alt="First post"/>

-1. Set draft: false and write some text below the second ---.
+1. Set **draft: false** and write some text below the second **---**.
+This will be your first post!

+    If you are stuck for inspiration, you could blog about a new announcement from Ignite 2020 that really impressed you!

     Once you are finished, save the post by typing Ctrl + S.

 1. Find the config.toml (it will be in the root of your static-blog folder) and change the title name to whatever you want it to be, then save it with Ctrl + S.
     <img src="./images/title.PNG" alt="title"/>